Freddy AI for CX

 Or let’s say you’ve posted about your product/service on social media.
 A visitor leaves a comment, expressing interest in your business.
 This is also lead generation.

 These examples might make it seem like lead generation is pretty easy; it is not.
-To get people to divulge information about themselves, you should be able to articulate the value in your business solution.
-Plus you need to be present in channels that get you closest to your target audience.
-Articulating value is a broad, multi-layered topic, and it has as much to do with soft skills as it has to do with your knowledge of the business.
+One of the biggest challenges of lead generation is to get people to divulge information about themselves.
+The elusive lead can be generated only if you can articulate the value in your business solution and be present in channels closest to the lead.
 However, there are specific channels you can tap into when it comes to lead generation, and that’s where we’re heading next.

-The outbound method involves a proactive attempt to reach out to your audience.
+The outbound lead generation method involves a proactive attempt to reach out to your audience.
 This usually begins with purchasing lead lists.
-You then contact these leads by calling them directly (cold calling) or sending them physical mails (direct mail).
+You then contact these leads through cold calling.
 For a wider reach, businesses look beyond lead lists and use billboards, print ads, television ads, and radio ads.
 The emphasis here is on budget, media connections, and how much marketing muscle you can flex.

-In outbound lead generation, your pitch is quite apparent and there are no efforts made to educate your audience.
+In outbound lead generation, your pitch is quite apparent and there are less efforts made to educate your audience.